reearth/actions/README.md

-# Workflows
+# Actions

-> Collection of reusable workflows for GitHub Actions.
+> Collection of opinionated actions and reusable workflows for GitHub Actions.